 We evaluate the recoverability of our long-lived assets for impairment, other than goodwill, whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to undiscounted future net cash flows expected to be generated by the assets.
-If such assets are considered to be impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
+If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
 Fair value estimates are based on assumptions concerning the amount and timing of estimated future cash flows.
-We had no long-lived asset impairments as of December 31, 2024, September 30, 2024 and June 30, 2023, respectively
+We had no long-lived asset impairments as of March 31, 2025 or June 30, 2024, respectively.